-An examination of significant events and trends of the past century in light of Christian values.
-Topics include the environment, military intervention, immigration, and the place of the federal government in national life.
-An understanding of diverse Christian responses to such issues in their historical context, and implications of these perspectives for the 21st century.
+Examines significant events and trends of the 20th century in light of Christian values.
+Topics include the environment, military intervention, immigration, and the role of the federal government.
+Explores diverse Christian responses to such issues in historical context, and the implications of these perspectives for the 21st century.